The User statistics section is found under

-The User statistics section contains information about the number of users logged in, the number of active sessions (number of logins), and information about each active session.
-An example is shown in figure 7.2.
+In this area, information is provided about the number of users logged in, the number of active sessions, and information about each active session (figure 7.2).

 A green dot indicates that that user is logged into the CLC Server.
 Two green dots indicate that the user is logged in twice.
 For example, they could be logged in from 2 Workbenches running on two different systems.
 A grey dot means they have previously logged in but are not logged in at this time.